San Diego Sockers (2009)

-San Diego Sockers are an American professional indoor soccer franchise playing in the Western Division of the Major Arena Soccer League, representing the San Diego area since 2009.
-The Sockers first played home games at Chevrolet Del Mar Arena at the Del Mar Fairgrounds adjacent to the Del Mar Racetrack in Del Mar, California.
-They moved to Pechanga Arena, the original home of the MISL Sockers, for the 2012–2013 season.
-The Sockers plan on moving into Frontwave Arena, a 7,600 multi-purpose indoor sports arena in Oceanside, CA once it opens.
-The projected opening date is in the first quarter of 2024.
+The San Diego Sockers are an American professional indoor soccer team based in San Diego County, California, that competes in the Major Arena Soccer League (MASL).
+The team plays its home games at Frontwave Arena.
+The Sockers began play in the 2009–2010 season.

-The Sockers hold the record for the longest winning streak in United States professional soccer history.
-The streak, which began on December 29, 2010, was snapped after 48 games by a 6–5 overtime road loss to the Dallas Sidekicks on January 27, 2013.

 History

 1978–1996

-The team began as the Baltimore Comets in 1974 but moved to San Diego as the San Diego Jaws in 1976.
+The original San Diego Sockers began as the Baltimore Comets in 1974 but moved to San Diego as the San Diego Jaws in 1976.
 After a one-year stay in Las Vegas as the Las Vegas Quicksilvers, the team returned as the San Diego Sockers in 1978.
 They were owned by Bob Bell and played their indoor games at the San Diego Sports Arena.

 Initially, victories came slowly for the club but mounted quickly and they experienced moderate success over their outdoor history winning several division titles.
 However, the San Diego Sockers won the North American Soccer League (NASL) Indoor Championships of 1981–82 and 1983–84.

 Success was far from over for the San Diego Sockers.
 When the NASL folded, the San Diego Sockers moved to the Major Indoor Soccer League and won eight championships: 1983, 1985, 1986, 1988, 1989, 1990, 1991, and 1992.
 The Sockers carried their success from one league to the next.
 They switched to the Continental Indoor Soccer League for three more years from 1993 to 1995.
 However, after several ownership changes, Sockers folded after the 1996 season.